sjbentley/LLM-Chatbot/README.md

 - Seamless file uploads and previews.
 - An adaptive theme toggle for light and dark modes.

-It’s built with pure HTML, CSS, and JavaScript—making it lightweight yet powerful—while employing advanced features that set a new standard for chat interfaces.
+It’s built with pure HTML, CSS, and JavaScript—making it lightweight yet powerful—while employing advanced features for chat interfaces.

 ---